chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 <div class='text'>

-## Third time with "the call"
+## Third time's a charm

 After I got off the phone with Craig, I stopped taking photos of my walk home and started jogging instead.
 I packed the truck, made dinner, and danced around the apartment with Louisa.
 I talked with folks at work and decided to take the rest of the week off so I could leave immediately for Maupin.
-Louisa's job is slightly less flexible (she's a high school teacher), so we decided that I would do this trip solo.
+Louisa's job is slightly less flexible in that regard (she's a high school teacher), so we decided that I would do this trip solo.

 </div>